assetgraph/assetgraph/README.md

 AssetGraph is an extensible, <a href="http://nodejs.org/">node.js</a>-based framework for manipulating and optimizing web pages and web applications.
 The main core is a dependency graph model of your entire website, where all assets are treated as first class citizens.
-It can automatically dicsover assets based on your declarative code, reducing the configuration needs to a minimum.
+It can automatically discover assets based on your declarative code, reducing the configuration needs to a minimum.

 If you just want to get started with the basics, read [Peter Müller - Getting started with Assetgraph](http://mntr.dk/2014/getting-started-with-assetgraph/).